bitcoin-education/bitcoin-java/README.md

-# bitcoinjava-java
+# bitcoin-java
-A bitcoinjava library written in Java
+A bitcoin library written in Java